tdespenza/package-optimizer/README.md

 Before implementation to algorithm, I had to look for a pattern in the example output.
 That's when I saw that before packaging the items, the items were sorted by descending price, then ascending weight.
 This made it easier to create the strategy.
 In the strategy I knew I had to implement a comparator of some sort.
 I had a few choices to choose from.
 One was to implement the comparable interface on the `Item` class.
-The problem here is that I only compare one attribute when I need to compare two.
-Even if I could compare multiple attributes, with this approach if/when I need to create another algorithm I would need to modify the `Item` class.
+The problem here is that I only implement one comparator strategy.
+If I have to create another strategy, then I would need to modify the `Item` class.
 Now we run into a violation of the Open/Closed Principle.
 Which means the only approach would be to implement a comparator for this specific algorithm by adding another class that implements the `Comparator` interface or using the `Comparator` static methods within a stream.

 I chose to implement within the stream because adding another class for such a small piece of logic.
 It's also less work for the compiler but still worth it.